 Where and when

-This is a very flexible role.
-We’d love your help for as little as one hour a week, but if you can give five hours, even better.
-We’re open seven days a week, so chat to us about the hours and days that suit you.
+You will be based at 38 High Street, Aylesbury, Buckinghamshire, HP20 1SE.
+We’d love your help for as little as one hour a week, but if you can give more time that would help us even more.
+Chat to us about the hours and days that suit you.

-• Volunteer induction into Scope
+- Volunteer induction into Scope

-• One to one support and regular catch ups with your manager
+- One to one support and regular catch ups with your manager

-• A work-related reference
+- A work-related reference for you